 Specimen requirements: 3.0 ml of EDTA plasma or serum (1.0 ml minimum).

 Patient Preparation: Fasting specimens are preferred.
 Patients should be free from medications (like aspirin, and anti-inflammatory drugs) for 2 days.

 Shipping requirements: Ship the samples frozen in Dry ice.

-Turnaround time:1 week (set up every Tuesday and reported the following day).
-Repeat samples are assayed the same week .
+Turnaround time: 1 week (set up every Friday and reported the same day).

 1. Vane JR(1971) Inhibition of prostaglandin synthesis as a mechanism of action of aspirin like drugs.
 Nature 231: 231 -235.